 Besides cattle grazing and tourism, mining is the area’s other cash cow.
 And our return flight gives us a chance to fly past the Argyle Diamond Mine where one-quarter of the world’s diamonds are mined.

 Our flight is the first leg of a day-tour to the Bungle Bungle Ranges to see its spectacular beehive dome-shaped sandstone towers and breathtaking gorges.

 The 360-million-year-old ranges came to the world’s attention in 1983 when a Perth film crew produced a documentary that became an international hit.

 As we fly above Purnululu National Park, I’m mesmerised by the swirling patterns formed by the structures below.

-At the Bellburn Airstrip, a guide from East Kimberley Tours is waiting.
-Our bus rolls past rocks the shape of elephants, Fred Flintstone and Yogi Bear.
+At the Bellburn Airstrip, a guide is waiting.
+We pile into a bus, which rolls past rocks the shape of elephants, Fred Flintstone and Yogi Bear.

 The management of the park is a joint partnership between the traditional owners and the State Government’s conservation agency, the Department of Environment and Conservation (D.E.C).

 There are hundreds of archaeological sites, rock art sites, stone quarry sites and burial sites.
 Purnululu National Park has a spiritual significance to its Aboriginal inhabitants, who have lived in the region for 20000 years.